Youth Mental Health Edutainment

 6. Publicist Budget $5,000

-By donating to this campaign you are playing a huge role in raising mental health awareness amongst our youth.
-Thank you kindly for your support in making this dream come to life.
+By donating to this campaign you are playing a huge role in raising mental health awareness in our communities.
+God loves us all and by sharing this message we can bring peace upon those who are suffering.
+Thank you kindly for your support in helping prevent suicide and self-harm amongst our youth.
 Please share this campaign amongst your friends, family, and colleagues.
-Feel free to reach out to me anytime and enjoy the podcast Artists of Morality every Wednesday!
+You can listen to my latest song Energy here and enjoy the podcast Artists of Morality every Wednesday!
+If you would prefer donating by Check or Money Order, please make out to Jasmin Rhia and send to 7512 Dr. Phillips Blvd.
+Suite 50-618 Orlando, FL 32819.
+Feel free to reach out to me anytime!